qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 Loading an Oracle Spatial Layer ................................

-|mActionAddOracleLayer| Once you have one or more connections defined, you can
+|addOracleLayer| Once you have one or more connections defined, you can
 load layers from the Oracle database.
 Of course, this requires having data in Oracle.

 To load a layer from Oracle Spatial, perform the following steps:

-*  If the :guilabel:`Add Oracle Spatial layers` dialog is not already open, click on the |mActionAddOracleLayer| :sup:`Add Oracle Spatial Layer` toolbar button.
+*  If the :guilabel:`Add Oracle Spatial layers` dialog is not already open, click on the |addOracleLayer| :sup:`Add Oracle Spatial Layer` toolbar button.
 *  Choose the connection from the drop-down list and click **[Connect]**.
 *  Select or unselect |checkbox| :guilabel:`Also list tables with no geometry`.